OrionExplorer/dcpam/README.md

     * [Windows Dependencies.](https://github.com/OrionExplorer/dcpam#windows-dependencies)

 ## Business Value
-**DCPAM helps to create single central repository of integrated company data**.

-That provides a single integrated view of an organisation.
+**DCPAM helps to create single central repository of integrated company data** - that provides a single integrated view of an organisation.

-**All informations in the Warehouse are always up to date**.

-Managers can respond rapidly to ongoing changes in the business environment to make data-driven decisions.
+**All informations in the Warehouse are always up to date** - Managers can respond rapidly to ongoing changes in the business environment to make data-driven decisions.

-**Data structures are designed in a uniform way**.

-Much less effort is needed to prepare and access requested information.
+**Data structures are designed in a uniform way** - much less effort is needed to prepare and access requested information.

 ### Extraction and Change Data Capture
 #### Extraction